We are committed to ensuring your privacy is protected. This privacy notice explains how we use the information we collect about you.

 We will record details of your vehicle charging session, including the charging station location, type of connector used, date of session, and start and end times of charging sessions.
 Regarding the Electric Vehicle Recharging Network service offering, we will share your personal data with SWARCO UK Ltd, registered in England under company number 2755698, in order to allow them to provide services to Us in relation to the network;

 Data collected from your smart meter enables us to work out your bills and to identify and prevent fraud or energy theft.
-If you have a Smart Meter you will find more information on how we use your data in our Smart Data Guide.
+If you have a Smart Meter you will find more information on how we use your data in our Smart meter data guide which is located on Smart Data Guide.

 If we provide you with a service and you fail to make payments, then we may share information with third party debt collection and tracing agents in order to collect outstanding payment.
 This information is also shared with Experian to collate payment behaviour for companies.
 This payment behaviour is combined with details from other companies and may impact on your credit score.
 Your information may be shared with the appropriate court if the mater progresses to litigation.